hernanmd/web/doc/BioSmalltalk-1.0.md

 \pagebreak

-## BLAST
+# BLAST

 Provided by the National Center for Biotechnology Information (NCBI), BLAST is a sequence homology search program that finds all the sequences that match a particular given sequence from a database.
 The NCBI-GenBank database contains over 150 billion nucleotide bases as of June 2013, and doubling its contents approximately every 18 months.
 It is considered the most fundamental tool in bioinformatics today, although there are many other similar programs for different cases.
-In BioPharo you may query programmatically a BLAST at NCBI with the following parameters:
+In BioSmalltalk you may query programmatically a BLAST at NCBI with the following parameters:

 - Query the nucleotide (nr) database.
 - Use an "unknown" DNA sequence.